PritiSheoran/aipwrdanlytcmsfbrcdepth/GettingStartedPages/GettingStarted2.md

 ### Overall Estimated Duration: 4 Hours

+## Overview

+In this lab, you will get hands-on experience with Microsoft Fabric’s data engineering and data integration capabilities.
+Participants will learn how to analyze large datasets using Apache Spark, build Delta Lake tables for structured analytics, and visualize data within notebooks.
+You will also design a complete data movement and transformation workflow using Data Factory pipelines and Dataflows Gen2 to ingest, clean, and enrich data before loading it into a lakehouse.

+By completing this lab, learners will be equipped to process large-scale data with Spark, operationalize ETL pipelines with Data Factory, and build reliable data engineering solutions within Microsoft Fabric.

+## Objective

+By the end of this lab, participants will be able to:

+- **Use Apache Spark notebooks** to load, explore, and transform data using PySpark and Spark SQL.

+- **Create and manage Delta Lake tables** to store structured data for high-performance analytics.

+- **Ingest data using Data Factory pipelines** to automate movement of files into the lakehouse.

+- **Build transformations with Dataflows Gen2** to clean, merge, and enrich data using Power Query Online.

+- **Orchestrate end-to-end ETL workflows** using pipelines, triggers, and notifications.

+Understand the role of Spark, Delta Lake, Dataflows, Pipelines, and the Lakehouse in delivering a scalable data engineering solution.

+## Pre-requisites

+Participants should have:

+- Basic understanding of Microsoft Fabric workspace navigation.

+- Familiarity with Python, SQL, or Spark concepts.

+- Understanding of ETL/ELT workflows and data engineering fundamentals.

+- Basic knowledge of table structures, data formats, and transformations.

+## Architecture

+In this lab, you will use Microsoft Fabric to ingest, prepare, and process data using a combination of Apache Spark and Data Factory.
+The workflow begins with creating a lakehouse to store raw and curated data.
+You will load raw files into the Bronze layer and then use Spark notebooks to clean, transform, and enrich the data, generating Silver and Gold Delta tables.

+You will also build a Data Factory pipeline to automate ingestion from external sources into the lakehouse.
+Using Dataflows Gen2, you will apply visual transformations such as filtering, merging, and creating new calculated columns.
+These transformed datasets are then written back to the lakehouse for downstream analytics.

+Throughout the lab, you will orchestrate data movement, apply data quality rules, and operationalize workflows using scheduled pipelines, demonstrating a complete data engineering lifecycle in Fabric.

+## Architecture Diagram

+## Explanation of Components

+The architecture for this lab involves the following key components:

+1. **Lakehouse (OneLake Storage)**

+    A unified storage system where both raw files and structured Delta tables reside.

+    - Stores Bronze (raw), Silver (cleaned), and Gold (aggregated) layers.
+    - Accessible by Spark, Dataflows, and Data Factory.

+2. **Apache Spark Notebooks**

+    A distributed compute engine used for large-scale data processing.

+    - Load data into Spark DataFrames.
+    - Apply PySpark transformations and aggregations.
+    - Create and query Delta Lake tables.
+    - Visualize data with Python libraries.

+3. **Delta Lake**

+    A storage layer that brings reliability and performance to lakehouse datasets.

+    - Provides ACID transactions and schema enforcement.
+    - Supports time travel, updates, merges, and streaming workloads.
+    - Used for creating Silver and Gold tables.

+4. **Data Factory Pipelines**

+    A workflow orchestration tool for ingesting and managing data movement.

+    - Copy data from external sources to the lakehouse.
+    - Trigger Dataflows and downstream activities.
+    - Enable automation with scheduled triggers.

+5. **Dataflows Gen2 (Power Query Online)**

+    A no-code data transformation service used to shape and enrich data.

+    - Connects to files, tables, and HTTP sources.
+    - Supports merging, filtering, column creation, and type changes.
+    - Outputs curated data into lakehouse tables.

+6. **Office 365 Outlook Activity**

+    A pipeline activity used for notification and alerting.

+    - Sends automated email updates after pipeline execution.
+    - Helps simulate real operational reporting in ETL processes.

+7. **Notebook Visualizations**

+    Uses Python libraries such as seaborn and matplotlib within Spark notebooks.

+    - Helps analysts quickly visualize trends and patterns.
+    Generates bar charts, line plots, and summary views.

 ## Getting Started with the Lab

 Once the environment is provisioned, a virtual machine (LabVM) and lab guide will be loaded in your browser.
 Use this virtual machine throughout the workshop to perform the lab.
 You can see the number on the bottom of the Lab guide to switch to different exercises in the lab guide.